calebchris000/Project-Igniter/README.md

 ## Overview

-This document provides a comprehensive guide to the Chat Application built using SvelteKit.
+This document provides a comprehensive guide to the Projet Igniter Application built using SvelteKit.
 The application is designed to facilitate real-time communication between users, offering features such as user authentication, profile management, chat functionality, notifications, and more.
 This README outlines the application's architecture, key features, and how to set it up and run it locally.

 ## Table of Contents